-Students are first encouraged to read a newspaper in its entirety (not just those sections in which they may have a personal interest), paying close attention to the content, structure, and language of different types of stories.
+Students are first encouraged to keep themselves updated with news, paying close attention to the content, structure, and language of the different types of stories in mainstream newspapers and their multimedia platforms..

-The print newsroom labs have computers and workstations with the latest writing and production software, including QuarkXPress.
-With a strong internet connection, the labs provide access to news agency material including news reports and photographs, besides a host of other media websites.
+The Print Stream labs have workstations with licensed, industry-standard writing and production software for both the newspaper and web editions.
+The labs provide access to news agency material including reports and photographs, besides a host of other media websites.